nmmarquez/spatial_epi/project/final_project.md

 ### BYM2 and the PC prior

-In an analysis done by Riebler et. al.(cite) the authors propose a new model that is a modification of the BYM model that takes into account scaling so that both overdispersion and spatial random effects may be included and that they are on a similar scale.
+In an analysis done by Riebler et. al. (1) the authors propose a new model that is a modification of the BYM model that takes into account scaling so that both overdispersion and spatial random effects may be included and that they are on a similar scale.
 To illustrate this let us assume that